Don’t let outdoor bugs become indoor pests

-It’s Spring and hungry bugs are getting ready to move into your house!
+It’s Winter and hungry bugs are getting ready to move into your house!

 The days are getting shorter and the nights are getting cooler – bugs and mice are looking for food and shelter.
 Your house is their target.

 It’s where the shelter, food, and water are going to be this season.
 If you don’t want to share your home with such pests as spiders, crickets, silverfish, ants, cockroaches, bedbugs, fleas, mice and rats, it’s time to make your move!

 - Very basic – don’t share.
 Eliminate as many sources of food scraps and open water sources as possible.
 Treat your pets for fleas so they don’t become a food source for blood suckers.

 - Don’t let them in.
 It’s amazing just how small an opening these creatures can get through.
 Think like a bug and see how many little openings can be sealed with siliconized caulk, steel wool, or better yet, the newer rodent repellent foam caulks.
 As a bonus, this will also help reduce the cold air leaks in your home and reduce cooling costs.

 - Don’t import your own bedbugs.
 Second hand furniture and personal belongings can harbor these nasty varmints, so be careful bringing these items into your home.
 Inspect furniture items for signs of bedbugs, and run clothing items through a hot dryer cycle before bringing them into your house.
 Kids’ backpacks are like Uber taxis for bedbugs.
 They hop a ride from an infested friend’s house to your house.
 Have everyone place their packs into a sealed trash bag while they visit.